Norman Conquest: Origins

 In 911, the Carolingian French ruler Charles the Simple allowed a group of Vikings under their leader Rollo to settle in Normandy as part of the Treaty of Saint-Clair-sur-Epte.
 In exchange for the land, the Norsemen under Rollo were expected to provide protection along the coast against further Viking invaders.
 Their settlement proved successful, and the Vikings in the region became known as the "Northmen" from which "Normandy" and "Normans" are derived.
-The Normans quickly adopted the indigenous culture as they became assimilated by the French, renouncing paganism and converting to Christianity.
+The Normans quickly adopted the local culture as they became assimilated by the French, renouncing Norse paganism and converting to Christianity.
 They adopted the Old French language of their new home and added features from their own Old Norse language, transforming it into the Norman language.
 They intermarried with the local population and used the territory granted to them as a base to extend the frontiers of the duchy westward, annexing territory including the Bessin, the Cotentin Peninsula and Avranches.

 In 1002, English king Æthelred the Unready married Emma of Normandy, the sister of Richard II, Duke of Normandy.
 Their son Edward the Confessor, who spent many years in exile in Normandy, succeeded to the English throne in 1042.
 This led to the establishment of a powerful Norman interest in English politics, as Edward drew heavily on his former hosts for support, bringing in Norman courtiers, soldiers, and clerics and appointing them to positions of power, particularly in the Church.
-Childless and embroiled in conflict with the formidable Godwin, Earl of Wessex, and his sons, Edward may also have encouraged William of Normandy's ambitions for the English throne.
+Childless and embroiled in conflict with the formidable Godwin, Earl of Wessex and his sons, Edward may also have encouraged William of Normandy's ambitions for the English throne.